 - Dashboards: Build interactive dashboards with customizable widgets for enhanced data exploration and presentation.

 Both Power BI and Tableau provide extensive customization features to meet user needs.
-Power BI is ideal for those who require quick and easy creation of visuals and reports, while Tableau excels for users who need more detailed, complex customizations to visualize intricate data.
+Power BI is ideal for those who require quick and easy creation of visuals and reports.
+At the same time, Tableau excels for users who need more detailed, complex customizations to visualize intricate data.

 Power BI vs Tableau: Which BI Tool Offers Better Machine Learning Features?